Lyalpha/ifuanal/docs/tutorial.rst

 ----------------------

-We need to provide an initial guess to find centre of the galaxy, usually by simply eyeballing the cube.
+We need to provide an initial guess to find centre of the galaxy, usually by simply eye-balling the cube.
 This can be given in pixel coordinates or RA and DEC if the argument ``usewcs = True``.
 The centre is found by fitting a 2D gaussian to a region around this initial guess.